Skip to content

 Attribute Type Required Default Description

-members List[str] No* None List of service members (for static service groups)
+members List[str] Yes None List of service members (1-1024 items).
+Must be unique.

 folder str No* None Folder where service group is defined.
 Max length: 64 chars